GlennJC/AL-Scripts/MS TLG/readme.md

-These scripts are designed to proviude an Automated-Lab approach to the Microsoft Test Lab Guides (TLG) which are used to provide examples of Microsoft Technolgies and provide a platform for detailed learning and experemetation.
+These scripts are designed to proviude an Automated-Lab approach to the Microsoft Test Lab Guides (TLG) which are used to provide examples of Microsoft Technolgies and provide a platform for detailed learning and experimentation.

 The test lab guides have been superceded in a large part by the TechNet Virtual Labs, however the Technet Labs are typically time limited, and designed to showcase a particular activity (such as deploying SCCM).
 They are not really designed to allow for an open ended freeform approach to learning which I find much more useful than following a bouncing ball.